KarinKazarian/LifeLine/index.md

             </div>
           </div>
         </div>
-        <div>Spending too much time on the super app will cause the interface to deteriorate.
+        <p>Spending too much time on the super app will cause the interface to deteriorate.
           When a user exceeds their daily screen time quota the app's vibrant colors will fade away until only a dull gray husk is left,
-          indirectly incentivizing the user to do something else.</div>
+          indirectly incentivizing the user to do something else.</p>
       </div>
       <h3>Final Design</h3>
       <a data-toggle="modal" data-target="#finalDesignGif"><img src="img/finalDesign.gif"></a>